Career Outfitters service

 - For the 2020-2021 year, safety requirements made large in-person events impossible, and our advising contacts were held by Zoom or phone.

-- In planning for 2021-2022, we re-thought the Career Outfitters concept into a clothing closet service where students could schedule an appointment to try on clothing throughout the year, and not be limited to a one-time event with a long waiting line.
+- In planning for 2021-2022, we redesigned Career Outfitters as a clothing closet, open throughout the year, for students to try on clothing by appointment (and not be limited to a one-time event with a long waiting line).
 We believe this expands access and opportunity for our Virginia Tech students, and is responsive to ongoing needs.

 - For all the years we have offered this service, we are grateful to all who have donated clothing, and we thank the many volunteers, both students and university employees, who have helped make it possible for us to have given away thousands of clothing items to Virginia Tech students.